b2bvic/vvr-portfolio/content/pages/blog/how-to-create-content-from-just-an-idea.md

 ---
 type: PostLayout
-title: 'How To Create Content From Just An Idea'
+title: "How To Create Content From Just An Idea"
 colors: colors-a
-date: '2023-11-18'
+date: "2023-11-18"
 excerpt: >-
   ## It All Begins With Research...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'How To Create Content From Just An Idea'
+metaTitle: "How To Create Content From Just An Idea"
-metaDescription: '## It All Begins With Research...'
+metaDescription: "## It All Begins With Research..."
 ---
 ## It All Begins With Research

 To begin creating any piece of content (whether for yourself or a third party), it has to begin with **research.**
 You want to make sure that whatever you’re going to be spending your time on is going to actually be relevant to today’s trends, topics, interests, SOMETHING, or you’re going to be dead in the water before you begin.

 People tend to get into a bit of **‘paralysis by analysis’** when it comes to these things, but I’ll keep it as simple as possible:

 **Any** _idea, fleeting thought, discovered wisdom, personal anecdote, self-realization, self-motivation, koan, lesson, or parable,_ can be turned into a piece of content. **That content could take the form of writing, visual, video, or even a podcast.**
 **Once you’ve come up with something that interests you, it’s time to make sure it will interest others.**
 ## Trends Are Your Friend

 Luckily for you, the internet has many options for those who search.
 Search Engines track the ‘relevancy’ and connected-ness of different **_keywords_**, by becoming familiar with what others are searching, you’re increasing the chances that **your** content is going to be consumed.